damithaDananjaya17/DevOps/README.md

 Imagine you're a chef in a busy restaurant.
 You're responsible for creating delicious dishes,DevOps like the chef of the kitchen in the tech world.DevOps (Development + Operations) is the chef, focusing on creating new features and improvements.
 They're constantly innovating and experimenting, trying out new recipes and cooking techniques.

-> [!New Recipe Development]
+- New Recipe Development
->  Brainstorms new dishes, experiments with flavors and ingredients, and writes down the recipes (code).
+       Brainstorms new dishes, experiments with flavors and ingredients, and writes down the recipes (code).

 - New Recipe Development -
        Brainstorms new dishes, experiments with flavors and ingredients, and writes down the recipes (code).